Business and Summary of Significant Accounting Policies

 Deferred Offering Costs

 Deferred offering costs, consisting of legal, accounting and filing fees relating to public offerings, are capitalized.
 The deferred offering costs will be offset against public offering proceeds upon the effectiveness of an offering.
 In the event that an offering is terminated, deferred offering costs will be expensed.
-As of December 31, 2022 and 2021, the Company had capitalized $206,000 and $83,000, respectively, of deferred offering costs in prepaid expenses and other current assets on the consolidated balance sheet.
+As of March 31, 2023 and December 31, 2022, the Company had capitalized $0 and $206,000, respectively, of deferred offering costs in prepaid expenses and other current assets on the condensed consolidated balance sheet.

 Convertible Financial Instruments